Find out how to file your taxes if you’re missing important tax documents such as W-2s or 1099s.

 Some of the larger sites that you may already be familiar with don’t even allow you to prepare a prior year tax return online.
 It’s essential that you find a company that specializes in late taxes to make the process as smooth as possible.

-PriorTax not only specializes in late taxes, but its online application is guaranteed to find you your maximum refund for any tax year from 2005-2011 and free live help is available whenever you need it.
+PriorTax not only specializes in late taxes, but its online application is guaranteed to find you your maximum refund for prior year tax years and free live help is available whenever you need it.
 Don’t procrastinate on your taxes any longer.
 Create an account now!

 Photo via http://www.learningdslrvideo.com/.